Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`"has_references"`: Boolean.
   An optional boolean to indicate whether any of the data lines in the response contains a reference marker.
   By including this field and giving it the value :val:`false`, a server MAY indicate that the client does not have to process any of the lines to detect reference markers.
-  Once the client has encountered an end-of-data-marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.

 - :field:`"links"`: Object.